 - Contacting a University police officer will not obligate the victim to prosecute, nor will it subject him/her to judgmental treatment.
 The police will help the victim obtain medical help and refer to advocates and other available resources. - Any of the Victim Services options above will help contact the appropriate authorities and report the incident, if requested by victim.
-The Dean of Students Office (509.359.2292) will help report to the police or others, can also explain victim rights, and assist in obtaining a sexual assault no contact order.
+The Dean of Students Office (509.359.7924) will help the victim report to the police or others and can also explain victim rights.